La Terra Trema

 La Terra Trema ([la ˈtɛrra ˈtrɛːma]; "The Earth Trembles") is a 1948 Italian neorealist film directed, co-written, and produced by Luchino Visconti.
 A loose adaptation of the 1881 novel I Malavoglia by Giovanni Verga, the film documents the economic and personal struggles of poor Sicilian fishermen.
 The film is docufictional, featuring a cast of non-professional actors and a mix of scripted and unscripted sequences.
-It is considered one of the essential films of the neorealist movement, and was named one of the top ten films of all time in the 1962 Sight & Sound poll.
+It is considered one of the essential films of the neorealist movement and was named one of the top ten films of all time in the 1962 Sight & Sound poll.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved which is a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

-The film can be divided into five sections: a prologue, three main phases and an epilogue.
+The film is divided into five sections: a prologue, three main phases, and an epilogue.

-The Valastros are family of working class fishermen in Aci Trezza, a small fishing village on the east coast of Sicily.
-The first phase tells us about the fishermen's attempt to improve their economic circumstances.
-They demand a better price for their fish, urged by the eldest son 'Ntoni, to throw the wholesalers' scales into the ocean.
-The fishermen end up in jail.
-The wholesalers realize it is more profitable to have 'Ntoni and his friends fishing, so they have the fishermen released.
-'Ntoni, who lived on the mainland for a time, had brought some new, open-minded ideas back to Sicily, and he tries to form a cooperative, but no one joins him.
-In deciding to do it on his own, he convinces his family to mortgage their house to buy a boat and starts his new life.
-A festive mood is present in this sequence, with all the village joining the Valastro family salting fish in laughter and joy.
+The Valastro is a family of working-class fishermen in Aci Trezza, a small fishing village on the east coast of Sicily.
+The first phase tells about the fishermen's attempt to improve their economic circumstances.
+They demand a better price for their fish and are urged by the eldest son Ntoni to throw the wholesalers' scales into the ocean but end up in jail.
+The wholesalers realize it is more profitable to have the fishermen work, so they have them released.
+Ntoni, has lived on the mainland for a time, has brought some new, open-minded ideas back to Sicily, and he tries to form a cooperative, but no one joins him.
+In deciding to do it on his own, he convinces his family to mortgage their house to buy a boat and start his new life.

-The second part shows the Valastros' vulnerability.
-They realize that the price of being owners is high; they not only have to buy the salt but also work hard and not stop even in the hardest storm, risking their lives to be able to feed so many mouths at home.
-When they go out in a particularly bad storm, their new boat is severely damaged, and the Valastros have no money to get it repaired.
-At this point in the film, we see the other fishermen and the wholesalers mocking them already, convinced of the immutability of the prevailing social order.
+The second part shows the Valastro's vulnerability.
+They realize that the price of being owners is high.
+When they go out in a particularly bad storm, their new boat is severely damaged, and the Valastro's have no money to get it repaired.
+The other fishermen and the wholesalers mock them, convinced of the immutability of the prevailing social order.

-The third phase of the film affirms the Valastros' vulnerability and traces their decline.
-The social and psychological consequences of the Valastros' attempt to change things are gradually revealed.
-They go out of work, no one wants to give them any opportunities, and the wholesalers are able to set the price for their fish.
-In the scene showing the wholesalers increasing the prices yet again, we can see the faces of the children registering amazement at the cruelty of the adults.
-This was quite a common feature in neorealist films, and one almost sees this as an awakening of consciousness.
+The third phase of the film affirms the Valastro's vulnerability and traces their decline.
+The social and psychological consequences of the Valastro's attempt to change things are gradually revealed.
+They are out of work, no one wants to give them any opportunity, and the wholesalers can set the price for their fish.
+Cola runs away to seek a better life.